MicrosoftDocs/m365copilot-docs/docs/overview-api-plugins.md

 An API plugin provides an OpenAPI specification document and a plugin manifest that Copilot uses to learn the capabilities of the API.
 Copilot can then decide when an installed and enabled plugin's API is suited to answer any given prompt.

-For example, consider a budgets API that allows for querying and creating budgets, as well as charging expense or adding funds to existing budgets.
+For example, consider a budgets API that allows for querying and creating budgets, and charging expense or adding funds to existing budgets.
 The prompt "How much is left in the Contoso travel budget" could trigger a budget plugin, making the following API call.

 ```http
 GET /budgets?name=contoso%20travel